 Here is a 2-minute video of our experience on this snowshoe!

 Hollyburn Peak Map and Elevation

 Hollyburn Mountain Snowshoe Route

 The Hollyburn Mountain Trail begins by the B.C.
 Parks sign near the Nordic area parking lot on Cypress Mountain.
 The trail is off the side of the road before you reach the cross country ski/ snowshoe rental hut.
 On the side of the road, there are some stairs chopped into the snow which you can climb up and then put on your snowshoes.
 There is a sign here which states the Hollyburn Peak Trail is 5 km, return.
-However, if you’re going to the Hollyburn Mountain summit, it is closer to 7.5 km.
+However, if you’re going to the Hollyburn Mountain summit, the total distance is closer to 7.5 km.